Getting from Istanbul to Fethiye: Flight vs Bus vs Car

 9:00 am leave Istanbul and head to Iznik (2 hours) – Enjoy lunch and a look around the ancient city of Nicea

 1:30 pm leave Iznik and head to Izmir (4 hours) – Enjoy dinner and an overnight stay in Izmir.
 If you want to stay on the beach, head a little further south to Kusadasi and enjoy a night there instead.
+I love grabbing a coffee from Vagon Coffee and taking it to the beach for a walk.

 Day 2

-9:30 am leave Izmir/Kusadasi and head to Ephesus (1 hour) – Beat the crowds and check out the amazing ancient city of Ephesus and enjoy lunch before you head out.
+9:30 am leave Izmir/Kusadasi and head to Ephesus (1 hour) – Beat the crowds and check out the amazing ancient city of Ephesus, and enjoy lunch before you head out.

 5:30 pm leave Marmaris and head to Fethiye (2 hours) – Enjoy dinner and a good night’s sleep before exploring the city!